-The Learning Covenant must be submitted by the student to the Director of Experiential Learning in the first month of the TFE on the date specified in the TFE Calendar.
+The Learning Covenant must be submitted by the student to the TFE Coordinator in the first month of the TFE on the date specified in the TFE Calendar.

-Early Termination: Please note that this agreement should not be terminated by either party without a joint conference involving the Director of Experiential Learning, the Student and the Site Educator.
-Both Site Educator and Student are free to consult the Director of Experiential Learning about concerns in the placement at any time .In rare cases, a student's behavior may put others at risk or may be deemed to violate the Knox College Student Code of Conduct.
+Early Termination: Please note that this agreement should not be terminated by either party without a joint conference involving the TFE Coordinator, the Student and the Site Educator.
+Both Site Educator and Student are free to consult the TFE Coordinator about concerns in the placement at any time.
+In rare cases, a student's behavior may put others at risk or may be deemed to violate the Knox College Student Code of Conduct.
 In such circumstances a student may be dismissed immediately from their placement and the learning covenant would also be terminated.